Farhat Amin

 Farhat Amin, also known by her pen name Minoodi is an Indian journalist, cartoonist and social activist.
 She is Odisha's state convenor of Bharatiya Muslim Mahila Andolan, a national rights based organisation which fights for the rights of Muslim women.
 Farhat is the founder and chief functionary of BIRD Trust, a non-governmental organisation which works for the upliftment of marginalized women in Odisha.
 She is the pioneer of Muslim women movement in Odisha.
 In 2005 she was enlisted in the directory of Development journalists published by the prestigious Press Institute of India.

 Early life and education

 Farhat Amin was born on 26 February 1967 in Cuttack, Odisha, as the younger of two daughters of the notable politician and social worker of Cuttack, Afzal-ul Amin and his wife Syeda Roshanara Akhtar.
 Farhat is the granddaughter of the eminent educationist and freedom fighter, Sayeed Mohammed.
-The renowned Bengali writer, Syeda Zameerunissa Begum is Farhat's great-great-grandmother.
+The renowned Bengali writer, Ubaidullah Al Ubaidi Suhrawardy is Farhat's great-great-grandfather.

 Farhat completed her early education at P.M.
 Academy and St.Joseph Girl's high school, she then did her graduation in English Literature (hons) from Sailabala Women's College, Cuttack.
 Farhat completed her master's in English literature from Ravenshaw University in 1987.
 Later she joined the field of Journalism after doing a P.G Diploma in Journalism and Mass communication from St. Nivedita's college in Kolkata.